1901212561/PHBS_BlockChain_2019/Homework1_ScroogeCoin/README.md

      if (totalInputAmount < totalOutputAmount)
          return false;
      ```
-* If the transaction can meet the these five conditions, it returns true which means it is a valid transaction.
+* If the given transaction can meet the these five conditions, it returns true which means it is a valid transaction.
+### 3. ***handleTxs()***
+* Given an unordered array of proposed transactions, this method can check each transaction for correctness and then return a mutually valid array of accepted transactions, updating the current UTXO pool as well.
+* Considering the input array is unorder, some transactions may be valid due to other transactions' confirmation.
+So I go through all the transactions over and over again until no valid transactions can be found.
+If there are valid transactions, update the utxopool.
+This could be kind of inefficient, but it can make sure there won't be any mistake.
+* To implement this, I divide it into three steps.
+  * Step 1.
+Go through all the transactions.
+If the transaction has been checked, change another transaction back to Step 1.
+  * Step 2.
+Check the validity of this transaction using *isValidTx()* .
+If it is valid,
+    * add it into the validTransactions.
+    * update the UTXOPool: add new valid output & delete the spent output.
+  * Step 3.
+If there is no new valid transactions can be found, stop going through all the transactions.
+The list *validTransactions* is what we need.